leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 The `macro` command will be explained more later.

+[chris] again, really don't like dumping so many new concepts in one doc, does *macro* really need to be covered here?
+I understand the need to help Lean3 users, but I'd prefer that to be in a separate doc, so brand new Lean 4 users don't need to get bogged down in all this stuff...

 ## Function Abstraction and Evaluation

 You have seen that if you have ``m n : Nat``, then you have ``(m, n) :